 WWM also provides exchange-traded securities on US regional exchanges via the ViewTrade web-based platform branded as WWM EquityTrader, and offers institutional traders the Currenex platform.
 The broker offers 20 currency pairs, 12 indices, two metals contracts, three energy contracts, and a CFD on Bitcoin, across its trading platforms, and provides social copy trading on ZuluTrade.

-WWM is regulated by the Financial Conduct Authority (FCA) in the United Kingdom (UK) through its UK entity, WorldWideMarkets Online Trading Limited, which caters only to professional traders.
+WWM was regulated by the Financial Conduct Authority (FCA) in the United Kingdom (UK) through its UK entity up until December 2018, under its UK entity WorldWideMarkets Online Trading Limited, which catered only to professional traders, and is now no longer authorized by the FCA.
 In the British Virgin Islands (BVI) the broker is regulated by the Financial Services Commission (FSC) via its BVI entity, WorldWideMarktes Ltd.

-Disclosure note: the author of this review had previously worked at FX Solutions (and City Index) and subsequently at WorldWideMarkets.
+Disclosure note: the author of this review had previously worked at FX Solutions (and City Index) and subsequently as a consultant at WorldWideMarkets.

 Offering of Investments

-The following table summarizes the different investment products available to clients of KVB Kunlun.
+The following table summarizes the different investment products available to clients of WWM.

 |Currency Pairs (Total Forex pairs)||20|